mioppong/OppongsBank/README.md

 ## Future Work

-- In the future I hope to be able to add an online feature where you can authenticate and connect to an online databse.
+- In the future, I hope to be able to add an online feature where you can authenticate and connect to an online database.

 ## Acknowledgments